Pholcodine: Anaphylaxis during general anaesthesia

-In September 2022, the European Medicines Agency started reviewing its position at the request of the French ANSM, which withdrew all pholcodine-containing medicines after preliminary results from a local study showed an increased risk of anaphylaxis after pholcodine use.
-The review concluded on 14 December 2022 with the recommendation that pholcodine be withdrawn from the EU market.
-This decision is to be ratified by the European Commission before becoming legally binding.
+In September 2022, the European Medicines Agency (EMA) started reviewing its position at the request of the French ANSM, which withdrew all pholcodine-containing medicines after preliminary results from a local study showed an increased risk of anaphylaxis after pholcodine use.
+The EMA review concluded on 14 December 2022 with the recommendation that pholcodine be withdrawn from the EU market.
+This decision was ratified by the European Commission in March 2023.
 The UK government recalled all products containing pholcodine in March 2023.